samantha-internal/docs/README.md

 # Introduction

-## Whitehead: NLU and Conv AI for humans.
+## NLU for humans.

-Whitehead is a simple and elegant **API** for common natural language tasks needed by conversational interfaces.
-For example,
+Whitehead is a simple and elegant API for common natural language tasks.
+You can use them to build games, chat bots and novel conversational interfaces.
+Features include:

  - Free form chit-chat with users
  - Generating natural-sounding speech
  - Understanding user intent and extracting information
  - Among [many others](content/list-of-features.md)...

-## Wonderfully simple and tasteful libraries.
+## Wonderfully simple and tasteful libraries

 The Whitehead libraries have been designed for human beings.
 They are simple and high-level so you can focus on the design and "feel" of your applications rather than the technical details.
 You can see for yourself in these examples!

 {% tabs }
 {% tab title="Chit-chat" }
-{% code }

 ``` python
 await chitchat("Which TV actor do you like?")
 # "I don't really like watching TV but I kinda like Jennifer Aniston."

 ```

-{% endcode }
 {% endtab }
 {% tab title="Answer questions" }
-{% code }

 ``` python

 # The context can be a plain string passage as well.